Top front-end and back-end javascript frameworks

 Cons:

-• Small community of programmers compared to other JS frameworks
+• A small community of programmers compared to other JS frameworks

 • Possibility of typescript conflicts